 Services run background tasks without a user interface, while content providers help apps share data between different mobile applications.
 Broadcast receivers listen for system-wide events and respond accordingly.
 Intents act as messengers, helping these components communicate.

 The app manifest file is like the app's ID card, declaring important information to the Android system.
-Gradle build scripts manage how your app is compiled and what dependencies it uses.
+Configuration files define how the app behaves and how its components work together.
 The SQLite database provides a way to store and manage local data efficiently.

 Activities represent individual screens, while Fragments are reusable user interface pieces.
 This modular approach lets you create flexible, powerful apps that adapt to different devices and user needs.